-The Stage module is the core of Harmony.
+Harmony Premium, Harmony Advanced, and Harmony Essentials are the core of Harmony.
 It comprises all the major drawing, animation and compositing features.
 It is used to work in the scene: design, character breakdown, cut-out animation, traditional animation, ink and paint, exposure sheet, timeline, effects, compositing, camera moves, colour styling, and so on.

-NOTE: You cannot create scenes in Stage with Harmony Server, you require the Control Center module.
-You create them directly in Stage with Harmony Stand Alone.
+NOTE: To create scenes, you must use Harmony Premium, Harmony Advanced or Harmony Essentials.
+You cannot create scenes in Stage with Harmony Server; you require the Control Center module.

-To learn more about Stage, refer to the following guides:
+To learn more about Harmony Premium, Harmony Advanced and Harmony Essentials, refer to the following guides:

 - Fundamentals Guide

-- Getting Started Guide
+- · Getting Started Guide

-- Traditional Animation Guide
+- · Traditional Animation Guide

-- Paperless Animation Guide
+- · Paperless Animation Guide

 - Cut-out Animation Guide

 - Gaming Guide

-- Compositing and Effects Guide
+- · Compositing and Effects Guide

 - Play Guide

-- Preferences Guide
+- · Preferences Guide

-- Keyboard Shortcuts Guide
+- · Keyboard Shortcuts Guide

 - · Scripting Guide

 - · Utilities Guide